-These majors apply knowledge from several disciplines to a broad topic.
-An Environmental Science student, for example, will apply biology, chemistry, mathematics, botany and other disciplines to the larger study of environmental issues.
-Other examples include the majors in Human Development, Business Administration, and Democracy and Justice Studies.
+An example of an interdisciplinary major is Environmental Science, where a student might apply biology, chemistry, mathematics, geoscience or other disciplines to larger environmental concerns.
+Other examples of interdisciplinary majors include Human Development, Business Administration, and Democracy and Justice Studies.